 - Pinch the center of the fabric and pull it up, forming a cone.

-- Then, keep wrapping the fabric with a rubber band on a regular gap.
+- Then, wrap the fabric with a rubber band on a regular gap.

 - Wrap all the to the bottom of the fabric on a regular gap.